nicolaPedre/Temporal-Rich-Club/README.md

   - matplotlib
   - NetworkX

-The data set used in the hands on example is the US Air Transprtation network.
+The data set used in the hands-on example is the US Air Transportation network.